kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 #### Integration tests

 Integration tests test the KUDO controller in its entirety.
 These tests can be run against either a real Kubernetes cluster or a local control plane.
-Integration tests will be manually run after review, but prior to merging using `/test` command supported by Prow.
 Integration tests can be written using the test harness designed in KEP-0008.

 The integration tests will consist of a set of representative Operators and OperatorVersions that utilize real world KUDO features.
 Integration tests should be added for new KUDO capabilities at the discretion of the capability author or reviewers.